kiran-regmi/kiran-regmi/README.md

 This portfolio highlights my SOC-focused projects, particularly incident investigations using SIEM tools, along with supporting work in network security, vulnerability management, and cloud security that strengthens my operational understanding.

-# 📌 🛡️ SOC & Security Operations Projects 🆕
+# 📌 🛡️ SOC & Security Operations Projects
 - 🚨 [SOC Incident Investigation Using Splunk (SOC-1)](https://github.com/kiran-regmi/splunk-soc-incident-investigation) - Brute-force authentication alert investigation using Windows and network logs, SPL queries, severity assessment, and escalation documentation.
 - 🔹 [Nework Security Monitoring & Packet Analysis with Wireshark](https://github.com/kiran-regmi/network-traffic-analysis-wireshark)

+# ✨ AI (Artificial Intelligence) 🆕
+## ✅ 7 Day Challenge Projects:
+- AI Foundation - what it is and how to use it?
+- Difference between good and bad prompt
+- Use of AI in Cybersecurity
+- Limitation of AI
+- Various Tools and Use
+- Conclusion

 # 📘 Supporting Security & Engineering Background
 ## ✅ Vulnerability Management Projects: